 - poor personal hygiene

-Together, The Hirsch Firm network of attorneys has the experience to investigate your case and to maximize your recovery if you have a loved one who is the victim of nursing home neglect or abuse.
+Together, Cohen and Hirsch Criminal Defense network of attorneys has the experience to investigate your case and to maximize your recovery if you have a loved one who is the victim of nursing home neglect or abuse.

-If you have a loved one suffering from injuries caused by abuse or neglect at the hands of nursing home attendants, in-home caregivers, and other negligent medical providers, call The Hirsch Firm now at (678) 561-0411 or fill out the form for a free consultation.
+If you have a loved one suffering from injuries caused by abuse or neglect at the hands of nursing home attendants, in-home caregivers, and other negligent medical providers, call Cohen and Hirsch Criminal Defense now at (678) 561-0411 or fill out the form for a free consultation.